 - GL (Game of Life): If this parameter is set to “1”, and the “Follow Track” changes to a new pattern, its steps will be recalculated according to the rules of Game of Life.
 The values Accent, Roll, Flam and Probability of the steps are thereby set back.

 - PA (Panel): Defines which panel is used: The Doepfer panel („A“, default) or the alternative panel a157b (“B”).

 - BR (Brightness): The brightness of the LEDs on the A-157-1 module can be set with this parameter.
 The possible values are 1 to 4.
 The default value is 3.

 The buttons and inputs Start, Stop, Reset and Clock are implemented in the same way as in the original software:

 - Start and Stop control whether the sequencer reacts to the incoming clock signal or not.
 Even if the sequencer is stopped, the clock is processed in order to define the duration of a step.
-This is necessary so that a correct duration is known for the Ratchet, Swing, Gate and Envelope gate modes when the sequencer is started.
+This is necessary so that a correct duration is known for the Trigger, Swing, Gate and Envelope gate modes when the sequencer is started.

 - Reset is used to reset all playheads and immediately plays the first step depending on the “Reset Handling” parameter – or waits until the next clock signal.

 - Clock: Each rising edge of this input is processed, firstly to define the step duration and secondly to move the playhead on each track according to the clock divider.